adobe/aepsdk-core-ios/Documentation/GettingStarted.md

 import AEPSignal
 ```

-2. Register the core extensions, configure the SDK with the assigned application identifier, and start lifecycle metrics.
+2. Register the core extensions and configure the SDK with the assigned application identifier.
 To do this, add the following code to the Application Delegate's `application(_:didFinishLaunchingWithOptions:)` method:

 ```swift